storyprotocol/documentation/docs/Concepts/royalty-module/liquid-relative-percentage.md

 ## Prerequisites

-Before continuing, make sure you have read the [IP Royalty Vault](doc:ip-royalty-vault) terminology.ads
+Before continuing, make sure you have read the [IP Royalty Vault](doc:ip-royalty-vault) terminology.

+The License Royalty % in this page correspond to the same value as the `commercialRevShare` on the PIL terms.

 ## Royalty Payment and Claiming Flow